ThompsonJonM/hangman-game/README.md

 Found the bug at 1740.
 Line 83 had "guess[i]" instead of "word[i]" which caused the onkey input to fail horribly.
 Thankfully that's out of the way.
 Now on to CSS modifications.
 Also, removed the "RESET" button because it's being a jerk and I don't want to deal with it right now.

+Added background from peakofserenity.com and completed the media queries.
+Game is now responsive in 980, 768, and 640px for all devices.

 20150518

 GAME.JS: Sought assistance with the onkeyup function.
 I feel like it may be due to an error regarding the variables used within the game.js file.
 Not entirely sure, will continue to work on it.